Inter sign Man Utd flop Sanchez on free transfer | Goal.com

 He would then head out on loan to Serie A side Inter last summer, with his resurgent form after the resumption of football amid the coronavirus pandemic leading to him becoming a key part of Antonio Conte’s plans.

+The former Barcelona winger's deal with the Nerazzurri will run with Inter until 2023, with sources having told Goal that he has agreed to a pay-cut to secure a switch to San Siro.

-Solskjaer, who never had plans to get Sanchez back into the team, was complimentary when asked about the former Arsenal man after his side beat Linz LASK in the Europa League on Wednesday night.
+Ole Gunnar Solskjaer, who never had plans to get Sanchez back into the team, was complimentary when asked about the former Arsenal man after his side beat LASK Linz in the Europa League on Wednesday night.

+"I can confirm we have agreed [a deal for Sanchez to leave].
+Alexis enjoyed his time there, they have liked him so that’s a good move for him," he said.

 Inter CEO Giuseppe Marotta confirmed the move on Wednesday and said Sanchez is an important part of their squad moving forward.